TlunK/elevatorSimulator/readme.md

 randomly generated on different floors.
 After a certain number of orders are completed, it gives several kinds of metric statistics based on overall performance.

-# Python Dependencies
+# Dependencies
-Tested on Python3.6
+Tested on `Python3.6`, `Windows 10` and `Visual Studio 2019`.
+Python dependencies are listed below
 ```
 cycler==0.10.0
 kiwisolver==1.2.0